Co-Ownership

 How Bungaflow helps

-Bungaflow is built for co-ownership.
-With a shared booking calendar, expense splitting, task lists, calendar allocation with lottery system, and a message board — everything is in one place.
-No more group chats and spreadsheets.
+Bungaflow is built for co-ownership of a second home.
+With a shared booking calendar, expense splitting, task lists, calendar allocation with a lottery system, and a message board, everything is in one place — no more group chats and spreadsheets.

 Manage bookings, expenses and tasks in one place.
 Get started in under a minute.